Recording Methods

 • Whole Interval tends to underestimate duration → Conservative choice for engagement behaviors you want to increase

-Choose the method that errs on the side of caution for your treatment goals.
+Choose the method that matches your observation context and treatment goals.

 What’s Next?